Sadar Lingayats: History

-The Sadhu Lingayats initially lived in the northern part of modern day Karnataka, where agriculture was their primary livelihood.
-When a local king attacked the region, which was ruled by his father-in-law, some of these people moved south.
+The Sadar Lingayat community, now identified as followers of the Lingayatism, But before the 19th Century were originally Jains by faith and practice.
+They converted to Lingayatism in The 18th Century By Lingayat Priests.
+Non-lingayat Sadars do exist who strictly adhere to Vedic Hindu religion.
+The Sadhu Lingayats initially lived in the northern part of India, where agriculture was their primary livelihood.
+When a local king attacked the region some of these people moved south.
 Later, others following them south converted to Lingayathism.
 Haalu Rameshwara, Viswabandhu Marulasiddha, Narappa, Mahdeswara, Karibasajja and Dyamalamba are noted saints of the community, and Harihara and Raghavanka are some noted poets.

 The non-Lingayats are divided into Huvvinavaru (“Those of flowers”) and Hongeyavaru (“Those of the Honge Mara”).
 The community had a high social status due to their strict vegetarianism and observance of sexual ethics.
 They adopted the usual Kattemane form of caste organization.
 They use the caste title Gowda.

 Occupation

-Their primary occupations are agriculture and animal husbandry.
+Their primary occupations are Landowners, agriculture, Education, And Clothing & Textiles businesses, and also in animal husbandry, Small-Scale industries. some have become traders and are into Government services.
+Most of the Patils, Patels And Desai's are village headmen of the villages.

+Census Records

+According to the 1901 Indian Census, Sadar Lingayats were recorded as Jains. despite their growing association with the Lingayat community.
+This classification has been cited in modern studies on religious identity fluidity and caste mobility in colonial and post-colonial Karnataka.

+Cultural Practices

+While the community now largely follows Lingayat customs, some older Jain influences remain in their ritual purity rules, vegetarianism, and attitudes toward monastic life.
+In some rural areas, Sadar Lingayats still venerate Jain tirthankaras alongside Lingayat saints.